SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 ### Zero trust model
 it is a security model that assumes the worst case scenario and protects resources based on this assumption.
 It is based on these principles:
-- verify explicitly: always authenticate and authorize
+- **verify explicitly**: always authenticate and authorize
-- least privilege access: limit user access to the minimum required
+- **least privilege access**: limit user access to the minimum required
-- assume breach: verify e2e encryption, use analytics to spot malicious actions, improve defenses.
+- **assume breach**: verify e2e encryption, use analytics to spot malicious actions, improve defenses.

 Traditionally corporate networks were considered safe thanks to the fact that the access was restricted.
 With the cloud everything is in the public network.